vucinic/im/README.md

 # Invariants

-This repository report the extracted invariants for which considerations have been made in the context of the following works about **Invariants Monitoring** protection technique:
+This repository reports the extracted invariants for which considerations have been made in the context of the following works about **Invariants Monitoring** protection technique:

 [1] Alessio Viticchié, Cataldo Basile, and Antonio Lioy.